Building Data Science Teams Means Playing the Long Game

 As we take stock of the progress that has been made over the past five years, we see that companies are placing big bets on data and analytics.
 But adapting to an era of more data-driven decision making has not always proven to be a simple proposition for people or organizations.
 Many are struggling to develop talent, business processes, and organizational muscle to capture real value from analytics.
 This is becoming a matter of urgency, since analytics prowess is increasingly the basis of industry competition, and the leaders are staking out large advantages.
 Meanwhile, the technology itself is taking major leaps forward—and the next generation of technologies promises to be even more disruptive.
 Machine learning and deep learning capabilities have an enormous variety of applications that stretch deep into sectors of the economy that have largely stayed on the sidelines thus far.

 What does this mean?
-If you’d jumped on the bandwagon back in 2007 and started investing in big data analytics back then, in theory, you might have waited over ten years before your analytics investments “came of age” and became valuable “coin”.
+If you’d jumped on the bandwagon back in 2007 and started investing in big data analytics and building your data science teams back then, in theory, you might have waited over ten years before your analytics investments “came of age” and became valuable “coin”.

 Why then wouldn’t the same timeline and investment be granted to employees working in this field?